 RCMP Inspector Lorne Wood, who gained fame identifying one major smuggling source and with a team of officers confiscated four hundred and fifty million dollars in Colombian cocaine capturing the Alberta drug dealers while killing six Vancouver drug lord assassins in the process.

 “Vancouver Secrets” portrays educated, articulate and driven women living in an age of Me To and Times Up movements.
-As individuals, they long ago gave up the concept of marriage and family, forgoing caring for a man incapable of managing his own life.
+As individuals, they long ago rejected the concept of marriage and family, dismissing the centuries acquired need for a man incapable of managing his own life.

 Forty-seven billion dollars.

 “It is difficult to figure out how much money is being laundered.
 Money laundering is a big problem globally and can have a huge effect on local economies,” Patrice Poiteven, former RCMP anti corruption investigator.

 British Columbia has been the epicenter for such transactions for years, resulting in the purchase of multi-million-dollar properties in Vancouver, high end vehicles and insurance policies with the proceeds of crime; most often currency from drug sales.

 Purchasing high-end vehicles; Bugatti La Voiture Noire, twelve million, Lamborghini Veneno, five million, Mercedes-Maybach Exelero, eight million and Rolls-Royce Sweptail, thirteen million with bags of currency was not uncommon.
 The criminals would later sell the vehicles and their illicit cash would be laundered.